vladovarga/epso-jobs-crawler/README.md

 ## Database structure

-Crawler needs at least 2 tables to be present - `cities` and `jobs`.
-SQL CREATE scripts can be found for both in the [src/models/](src/models/) subfolder
+Crawler needs at least 1 table to be present - `jobs`.
+SQL CREATE scripts can be found in the [src/models/](src/models/) subfolder